5 Must See Temples in Chiang Rai: the Jewels of Northern Thailand

 The temple offers scenic views over Chiang Rai, and at dawn and dusk skies paint a vivid backdrop to the majestic relay of the Goddess.

-Once you see a photo of the breath-taking Wat Huay Pla Kang, it will make your must see list.
+Once you see a photo of the breathtaking Wat Huay Pla Kang, it will make your list of places to visit.
 And it should.

 After you have finished admiring from the outside, pay the small fee to visit the head of the statue 25 floors above.